spinalcordtoolbox/disc-labeling-benchmark/README.md

 The repository is organized as follows:

-- **Evaluation** (in development): This directory contains evaluation scripts and metrics to compare and quantify the performance of different labeling methods.
-It provides tools to assess accuracy, precision, recall, and other relevant measures.

-- **Results** (in development): After running the evaluation scripts, the obtained results will be stored in this directory.
+- **Results** : After running the evaluation scripts, the obtained results will be stored in this directory.
 It includes performance metrics, visualizations, and comparisons of the different methods.

 ## Getting Started